 FOCUS QUESTION CRITERIA SCORE ALTERNATIVES How has the project considered non-asset options or augmentation of existing asset in determining the scope of the project?
-Agency has given due consideration appropriate to the feasibility stage of the project to: non-asset solutions (e.g. utilisation of existing assets, demand management, operational response, major asset upgrade/maintenance or policy options) integration / augmentation of existing assets or investment programs digital and technology approaches The Committee should note a non-asset and/or 'do nothing' option is examined in detail through the Strategic Business Case.
+Agency has given due consideration appropriate to the feasibility stage of the project to: • non-asset solutions (e.g. utilisation of existing assets, demand management, operational response, major asset upgrade/maintenance or policy options) • integration / augmentation of existing assets or investment programs • digital and technology approaches The Committee should note a non-asset and/or 'do nothing' option is examined in detail through the Strategic Business Case.
 Not scored

-Two additional areas are not scored, but should be considered by the Gate 0 Committee in the deliberations of the Go/No-Go recommendation and any other recommendations the Committee wishes to make.
+Two additional areas are not scored, but should be considered by the Gate 0 Committee in the deliberations of the recommendation on how the agency should proceed and any other recommendations the Committee wishes to make.
 The Gate 0 Committee may wish to provide commentary addressing these areas as part of the Gate 0 Report.

 AREA FOR CONSIDERATION CRITERIA AFFORDABILITY The agency is to provide guidance as to the estimated range of cost for the next stages of the project (including project development to Strategic Business Case).
 Agency may comment on any identified/intended funding source.
 Overall ETC range Estimates of the Strategic Business Case and Final Business Case costs Any identified/intended funding sources for both FBC and project delivery.
-PLANNING & INTERFACES Are there any planning issues or dependencies (inter-agency, inter-jurisdiction, inter-project, etc.) impacting development and delivery?
-How might the project's success depend on other existing or planned projects and inter-agency cooperation?
-Is this project a 'critical enabler' for another project?
-How may the project fit into a network and/or precinct?
-Given the proposed location is there a realistic planning pathway?